apache/commons-io/CONTRIBUTING.md

   + Create minimal diffs - disable _On Save_ actions like _Reformat Source Code_ or _Organize Imports_.
 If you feel the source code should be reformatted create a separate PR for this change first.
   + Check for unnecessary whitespace with `git diff` -- check before committing.
 + Make sure you have added the necessary tests for your changes, typically in `src/test/java`.
-+ Run all the tests with `mvn clean verify` to assure nothing else was accidentally broken.
++ Run all the tests with `mvn clean verify` to ensure nothing else was accidentally broken.

 Making Trivial Changes
 ----------------------